-Afghan-African-American singer Sohiala is based outta Los Angeles, California.
-Not too long ago, she released “Idgaf”, an I don’t give a f*ck song about letting go of doubts and fears, and following your heart.
+Sohiala is an Afghan-African-American singer-songwriter based in Los Angeles, California.
+Not too long ago, she released her “Idgaf” single, a tune about letting go of doubts, fears, and following your heart.

 S: I’ve been singing since I was a baby.
 I have old home videos of me in diapers just singing all day, or singing in the church choir.
 It’s funny though.
 In elementary school, I started rapping.
 My teachers would put on an assembly, every year, before state testing.
 Just so I could rap and get kids excited to take the CAT6.

 I started freestyling and fell in love with rap.
 But when I got into middle school, singing became my main-focus again.
 I started playing the guitar and took theatre classes.
 Even now and then, I’ll incorporate a nice rap flow in some of my songs.

 S: I have two moods when it comes to writing.
 Acoustic soul and trap wave.
 Acoustic soul came about by me just sitting in my room with my guitar—releasing all my inner emotions and thoughts.
 It’s used as an escape or a way for me to know what I truly feel if I’m confused about anything.
 I’ll just freestyle sing with my guitar and record it in my voice memos.
 Then, I would listen to what I sang and find out so much information about myself I didn’t know about.
 It’s crazy.